 There are states where it’s incredibly difficult to get ahead as a teacher and others where being a teacher is actually a benefit.
 It’s dangerous to pretend that our profession, and its opportunities, are available consistently.
 That just leads to an equally dangerous myth – that it’s only about will and mindset.

-A teacher looking to build wealth must take location into account.
+There are ways for a teacher to make more money, but a teacher looking to build wealth must take location into account.
 So, which state is best for teachers seeking financial independence?

 Let’s see if we can answer this question…